Logo

 June 16, 2025

 If you’re wondering what is emotional dysregulation and why your child melts down so easily, Dr. Roseann Capanna-Hodge breaks it down.
-Using her Regulation First Parenting™ approach, she explains how emotional dysregulation in children starts in the nervous system—not in behavior.
+Using her Regulation First Parenting™ approach, she explains how emotional dysregulation in children starts in the nervous system, not in behavior.

 Apple podcast subscribeCastbox subscribeSpotify subscribeAmazon music subscribeaudible subscribe

-Estimated Reading Time: 5 minutesWhen your child melts down over something small, it can leave you feeling overwhelmed and unsure of what to do next.
-That doesn’t mean you’re failing—it means your child’s nervous system is stuck in survival mode.
-In this episode, we’re unpacking what emotional dysregulation is, why it happens, and how calming the brain first helps your child finally regain emotional balance.
+The good news?
+Your child isn't broken, and you're not failing.
+Their nervous system is stuck in survival mode, and with the right support, they can learn healthier ways to cope.
+In this episode, we're unpacking what emotional dysregulation is, why it happens, and how calming the brain first helps your child regain emotional balance.

-• Intense, rapid mood swings
+• Have rapid mood swings

 How can I tell the difference between a normal tantrum and emotional dysregulation?